ampersand-five/mac-setup/README.md

 - From Apple Mac [App Store][x-code]
 - Let fully install, might take several hours
 - Open once and accept terms and conditions
+- Open Preferences/Settings and go to the 'Locations' tab, then on that page for the 'Command Line Tools' option, pick a Xcode.
+- On Apple silicon, Mx chip, after opening Xcode, it should prompt to install Rosetta

 ## iTerm 2
 - Better CLI
     - Some features: Split panes, global search, copy/paste, configurability, 24 bit and 256 color mode, more
 - Download: [https://iterm2.com/][iterm2-homepage]
-- After installation, set to have infinite scrollback in settings
+- After installation, in settings, set to have infinite scrollback
 - Find a color theme if you'd like: [iTerm2 themes][iterm-themes-github]
 - Silence the 'Last Login' line when opening the terminal by adding a file to home
     directory: `touch ~/.hushlogin`